 The Canadian Horticultural Therapy Association (CHTA) promotes the use of horticultural therapy and therapeutic horticulture for diverse populations and in a wide variety of settings.

 The CHTA is a non-profit organization incorporated in May, 1987.
 The CHTA works to advance HT education and practice across Canada.
 It has a membership base of over 175 individuals and institutions located in Canada, the United States, and internationally.

 - promote and advance the use of horticultural therapy in Canada

 - develop guidelines for HT and TH education programs

 - provide information about HT and TH via this web site

 - published guidelines for HT and TH education programs

 - information about HT internships and job postings

 - access to therapist liability insurance for members with appropriate qualifications.

-Communication is via the CHTA website, with information and links available to both members and the public at large, and a bimonthly newsletter available to members of the CHTA.
+Communication is via the CHTA website, with information and links available to both members and the public at large, and a quarterly newsletter available to members of the CHTA.